Nutrition label 101: Do you check the nutrition label when choosing foods at the grocery store? Better yet, do you understand what each number means?

 The first place to look is at the serving size.
 Here it will tell you the size of the serving that all of the information is based on and the number of servings to a package.
 With this information, you can gauge how many servings are appropriate for your needs.

 Now, let’s look at the nutrients section of the label.
 Here we find out the amount of fat in a serving, sodium, and cholesterol.
-It’s recommended to avoid trans fats and limit saturated fats to less than 10% of your total caloric intake so pay special attention to those numbers.
-It’s also recommended to consume less than 2,300 milligrams of sodium per day and it can hide in many products that add up quickly!
+Try to avoid trans fats and limit saturated fats to less than 10% of your total caloric intake.
+Also, aim to consume less than 2,300 milligrams of sodium per day and it can hide in many products that add up quickly!

-The nutrients we want more of are calcium, dietary fiber, and potassium, so pay attention to these numbers so that you’re getting adequate amounts.
-As a general guide for the nutrients section, 5% Daily Value is considered low and 20% or more is considered high of that nutrient.
+The nutrients we want more of are calcium, dietary fiber, and potassium.
+Pay attention to these numbers so that you’re getting adequate amounts.
+As a general guide for the nutrients section, 5% Daily Value is low and 20% or more is high of that nutrient.
 This can help you plan so if you eat something that has high sodium for lunch for example, choose foods that are low in sodium at dinner.

 The ingredient list is also a helpful tool on the package where they are listed in order from the ingredient that weighs most to least.